-On the basis of the Conversion calculations (the value of Ordinary Shares received on Conversion may be worth more or less than \$101).
+^{} On the basis of the Conversion calculations (the value of Ordinary Shares received on Conversion may be worth more or less than \$101).
 The number of Ordinary Shares that Holders will receive will not be greater than the Maximum Conversion Number.

-† If a Conversion, Redemption or Resale occurs on a day that is not a scheduled quarterly Dividend Payment Date, Holders of the NAB CPS which are being Converted, Redeemed or Resold will also receive a Dividend in respect of these NAB CPS for the period from the immediately preceding Dividend Payment Date to the date on which the Conversion, Redemption or Resale occurs (provided the conditions to payment are met, including the Directors resolving to pay the Dividend).
+[†] If a Conversion, Redemption or Resale occurs on a day that is not a scheduled quarterly Dividend Payment Date, Holders of the NAB CPS II which are being Converted, Redeemed or Resold will also receive a Dividend in respect of these NAB CPS II for the period from (and including) the immediately preceding Dividend Payment Date to (but not including) the date on which the Conversion, Redemption or Resale occurs (provided the conditions to payment are met, including the Directors resolving to pay the Dividend).